Marty Fiorentino, Partner

 In 1989, Marty served in the administration of President George H.W.
 Bush in Washington, D.C.
 There, he served as Chief of Staff of the Federal Railroad Administration, where he was a senior advisor to the Federal Railroad Administrator and managed the daily operations of the agency.
 In 1990, he became Counselor to Deputy Secretary of Transportation Elaine L. Chao.
 In that capacity, he served on the senior staff of the Secretary of Transportation, providing advice on a variety of significant legal, regulatory, policy, program, safety, and legislative issues.

 In 1999, Governor Jeb Bush appointed Marty to a four-year term on the Jacksonville Port Authority (JAXPORT), where he served as Chairman of the Board.
 JAXPORT managed Jacksonville’s three seaports and four airports, including the Jacksonville International Airport.
-In 2001, Marty led the effort to restructure the JPA into two separate authorities – the Jacksonville Seaport Authority and Jacksonville Airport Authority.
+In 2001, Marty led the successful effort to restructure the JPA into two separate authorities – the Jacksonville Seaport Authority and Jacksonville Airport Authority.
 Afterward, Governor Bush appointed Marty to the Jacksonville Seaport Authority, where he was elected its first chairman of the board.

 Active in politics, Marty has consistently been one of the largest political fundraisers in the state of Florida.
 Marty is also active in the community, having served on the Board of Directors of Baptist Beaches Medical Center, Board of Visitors of Mercer Law School, Florida TaxWatch, the Florida Governor’s Mansion Foundation, Florida Gubernatorial Fellows Program, Jacksonville Symphony Orchestra, First Coast Metropolitan Planning Organization, Alliance for World Class Education, Board of Trustees of the Florida Chamber of Commerce, Florida House in Washington, D.C. and the Jacksonville Mayor’s Film and Television Advisory Board.